dailymotion/ZMScrollableNavigationBar/README.md

 ###With CocoaPods

-Just add pod 'ZMScrollableNavigationBar', '~> 0.1.0' to your Podfile and run
+Just add `pod 'ZMScrollableNavigationBar', '~> 0.4.0'` to your Podfile and run

 ```
 $> pod install